logdna/logger-node/README.md

 ### Handling Errors

+* If a `207` status code was received, this means that at least one line failed ingestion.
+Each offending line and its status code will be emitted as [an error](#error-for-a-207-partial-success-response).
+* User-level errors (such as `400`) will not be retried because they most likely would never be successful (if the message is deemed invalid), and `error` events are emitted for these errors, also.
 * Connection-based errors or `500`-level response status codes will be retried using an [exponential backoff strategy](#exponential-backoff-strategy), but will also emit `error` events along the way.
     * Connection error codes that will retry: